About

 Werner van Huffel

-My path to counselling wasn’t a straight one.
 I’ve spent many years working in ICT and studying at university, taking on a range of roles across large corporations and small businesses—some high-level, some more hands-on, and everything in between.
 Throughout that time, one thing remained consistent: I was often the person people came to when they needed someone to talk to, someone who would listen without judgment.
 Those conversations—whether around work challenges or life more broadly—was where I found real meaning.
 I began to realise that the moments that mattered most were always about connection, support, and making a positive difference in someone’s life.

 I’m proudly neurodivergent, as are my wife and children (all ADHD and Autistic, spread to varying degrees across the spectra - for those who are curious).
 Our family has taken some unconventional paths, including homeschooling our children after recognising that traditional school environments—both public and private—weren’t helping them thrive.
 We faced systems that struggled to see the individual in front of them, and we knew we had to try something different.
 It wasn’t always easy, but it was right for us.
 Our children (and the 2 of us) are now thriving, supported by a community of friends and family who truly understand and accept them.